What to do if Someone Hits or Damages Your Parked Car

 Contact the third party

 If the third party left a note on your parked vehicle, contact them and decide whether you want to go through an insurance company or pay the repair bill yourself.
 If a third-party hit your car when it was parked legally, then they are automatically at fault regardless of the circumstance.

 Thirty-two per cent of you believed the damage to their car had been caused by a car door being opened onto it.
 If a third party opened their car door and hit a parked car, then they would also automatically be at fault.
 The only time you may be held responsible is if your car was parked illegally.

 Sometimes, the third party would be prepared to pay for the damage to be repaired – get a quote for the cost of the repair and discuss them with them.

 If you do not have the details of the third party who hit your car and want to get the damage to your car repaired, you unfortunately only have two options.
 Either you can pay to have the damaged repaired or you can claim through your insurance company for them to pay for the repairs.
 Note that you may still have to pay the excess amount, so get a quote for the repair cost before deciding.

-Remember that you would still need to inform your insurance of the minor damage even if you do not wish to make a claim - many insurance companies have a rule that if you don't tell them about damage it can invalidate your insurance policy.
+Remember that you would still need to inform your insurance of the minor damage even if you do not wish to make a claim – many insurance companies have a rule that if you don’t tell them about the damage it can invalidate your insurance policy.

 Repairs with ChipsAway

-ChipsAway specialists are capable of removing scratches from a car, operating from fully-equipped mobile workshops and fixed-base CarCare Centres - we can save you both time and money!
-Request your free, non-obligation estimate online.
+ChipsAway specialists are capable of removing scratches from a car, operating from fully-equipped mobile workshops and fixed-base CarCare Centres – we can save you both time and money!
+Request your free, no-obligation estimate online.